The types of butterflies native to the world's fields, forests and residential areas, present themselves to humans both formally and informally.

 The global butterfly population currently consists of six families, with experts identifying anywhere between fifteen to nineteen thousand different species.
 Butterfly diversity reaches its high in the area from Mexico to the southern tip of South America.

-North America, a relatively less diverse butterfly region, hosts approximately seven hundred species, with representatives from all six families.
+North America, a relatively less diverse butterfly region, hosts approximately seven hundred butterfly species, with representatives from all six families.

 Sometimes mistaken for moths, their clubbed antennae help identify it as a butterfly.
 Common names for Hesperiidae species include longtails, flashers, cloudywings, flats, sootywings, duskywings and skipperlings.